ScottGuymer/scottguymer/content/post/monitoring-in-a-cloud-native-world.md

 <!--more-->

+APM solutions seem to provide a false sense of comfort for teams.
+"We have installed XYZ and we have monitoring covered"often with little or no thought put into _what_ we are even interested in monitoring within our applications.
+Of course they all come with sensible defaults and give you lots of interesting metrics and graphs to look at and they will for sure give you _some_ insight into what it going on within your application

 Provide a robust, scalable and opinionated way of collecting instrumentation across your entire deployment.
 This will provide the sorts of metrics from applications.
 This should come "for free" as much as possible as a benefit of using the platform itself.